darkstorm2150/sd-scripts/docs/train_network_README-en.md

 ### Learning with DyLoRA

-Specify `network.dylora` for the `--network_module` option, which is compatible with DyLoRA.
+Specify `networks.dylora` for the `--network_module` option, which is compatible with DyLoRA.

 Also, specify `unit` in `--network_args`, such as `--network_args "unit=4"`. `unit` is the unit for dividing rank.
 For example, specify `--network_dim=16 --network_args "unit=4"`.
 Please make sure that `unit` is a divisor of `network_dim` (i.e., `network_dim` is a multiple of `unit`).